alliance-genome/agr_archive_initial_prototype/README.md

 ## Docker

-You can also use Docker to install and develop with the AGR web portal.
+You can also use [Docker][7] to install and develop with the AGR web portal.
 Advantages of this include:

 * No need to install elasticsearch
 * Simplifies running multiple instances on a single host.
+* No need for virtualenv environment.

 ### Getting started with Docker